Geeksdirectory/geeksdirectory.github.io/content/post/AZ-104/Storage Account.md

-An **Azure Storage Account** is a fundamental service in Azure that provides cloud-based storage solutions for data.
+PAn **Azure Storage Account** is a fundamental service in Azure that provides cloud-based storage solutions for data.
 It supports a variety of storage types, including blobs, files, queues, tables, and disks.
 Below is an explanation of Azure Storage Accounts, their types, and how to use them.

 ---